California Gov. Newsom says he would "never turn my back" on Biden after debate performance draws scrutiny

 CNN senior political commentator David Axelrod also gave voice to a conversation happening among many Democrats on Thursday night: "There are going to be discussions about whether he should continue."

-No serious Democratic challengers have stepped up to run against Biden, and at this point in the campaign, Biden would have to decide to step aside if Democrats were to pick another nominee.
-If Biden did withdraw, the Democratic nomination would be decided on the floor.
+No serious Democratic challengers have stepped up to run against Mr. Biden, and at this point in the campaign, Mr. Biden would have to decide to step aside if Democrats were to pick another nominee.
+If Mr. Biden did withdraw, the Democratic nomination would be decided on the floor.

-After the debate, Newsom dismissed calls for Biden to be removed from the Democratic ticket.
+After the debate, Gov. Newsom dismissed calls for Mr. Biden to be removed from the Democratic ticket.

 "I will never turn my back on President Biden.
 Never turn my back on President Biden, I don't know a Democrat in my party that would do so," he said when asked about a rumbling of Democrats possibly open to replacing Biden as the party's nominee.